Sour Cream Cinnamon Streusel Coffee Cake

 How to Make the Best Coffee Cake

-First make your ridiculous amount of streusel.
+- First make your ridiculous amount of streusel.
 It’s got a full cup of butter in it.
 This is not an apology.
 It’s cake, you guys.
 Embrace it!
 Use melted butter.
 I tried a few versions with cold butter cut in with a pastry cutter, and trust me, for this recipe, melted butter works best to get the crumbliest streusel!
-(We are drying out some of the remaining streusel on a pan to add halfway through the bake time–see recipe)
+Half of my streusel is drying out on a pan while I wait to add it to the top of the cake, more on that below.

 (The photo on the left is after the butter is mixed into the dry ingredients.
-Photo on the right is the final batter.)
+Photo on the right is the final batter.
+It’s okay if your finished batter has a few lumps in it, but overall it should be light and fluffy.)

 Streusel for days

-Add 2 layers of streusel in between cake batter layers.
+We are adding 2 layers of streusel in between cake batter layers.
 This means you really do get streusel in every single bite, not just a layer in the middle and on top.
+I really should have just called this Streusel Cake.

-Finally, drizzle the whole thing with buttery vanilla icing that takes 2 seconds to whip up.
 You are going to be everyone’s favorite person when you make this Sour Cream Coffee Cake!
+Seriously all this streusel is life changing.
 It would be perfect to make on Christmas morning!
+Or basically anytime you want to impress!

 More cake for breakfast recipes you are going to love!